aphased/BingoPartyBot/README.md

 - TODO: Hot reloading of player (allowed permissions/banned) data (and perhaps code modules/specific functions or party commands?
 Probably not needed anymore)
 - Admin-only “special access“ commands & usage
 - Auto-restart upon program crashes
+- Discord integration for reading the party chat, writing to it (WIP), and monitoring who joins/leaves/is kicked from the party or goes offline

 ## Code & module structure